Refined Strichartz inequalities for the wave equation

-improving \eqref{cho} in the range $\frac{d+1}{2}+\frac{2}{d-1} < \alpha < d$, which is nonempty only for $d \geq 4$.
-As in \cite{du}, the inequality \eqref{newdecay} will be shown through the linear refined Strichartz inequality; the proof of which is given in Section \ref{linearstrichartz}.
-In Section \ref{multilinearstrichartz}, a multilinear refined Strichartz inequality will be deduced from the linear one, as in \cite{du2}.
-By using the multilinear version, the bound \eqref{newdecay} could possibly be improved further through the methods in \cite{zhang}; the known values of $\beta\big(\alpha,\Gamma^d\big)$ for the $d$-dimensional cone tend to mimic the known values of $\beta\big(\alpha, S^{d-1}\big)$ for the sphere of one dimension less.
+As in \cite{du}, the inequality \eqref{newdecay} will be deduced from a linear refined Strichartz inequality for the wave equation, the proof of which is given in Section \ref{linearstrichartz}.
+The difference between the wave and Schrödinger case is that now the boxes at different scales in the theorem statement no longer intersect in a clean way; the novelty of this work consists in dealing with this issue.
+In Section \ref{multilinearstrichartz}, a multilinear refined Strichartz inequality will be deduced from the linear one, following \cite{du2}.
+By using the multilinear version, the bound \eqref{newdecay} could possibly be improved further with the techniques from \cite{zhang}; the known values of $\beta\big(\alpha,\Gamma^d\big)$ for the $d$-dimensional cone tend to mimic the known values of $\beta\big(\alpha, S^{d-1}\big)$ for the sphere of one dimension less.